dducode/com.dducode.save-system/README.md

 }
 ````

+Your classes should not inherits from MonoBehaviour because
+MonoBehaviour classes cannot be created from a constructor.
+Instead, implement the IPersistentObject interface on them
+and save them using the SaveObject method.
+Same
+for loading

-For saving your objects usually you will write
+To save your objects usually you would write

 ````csharp
 DataManager.SaveObject(fileName, this);